BSFrance/BSFrance-stm32/README.md

   - Launch [Zadig installer](https://github.com/BSFrance/BSFrance-stm32/raw/master/stm32/tools/win/drivers/zadig-2.3.exe), the board will be recognized as STM32 BOOTLOADER, install the driver.
   - Press the reset button once so the board restart in normal mode (run) and install the [STM32 Virtual COM Port driver](https://github.com/BSFrance/BSFrance-stm32/raw/master/stm32/tools/win/drivers/Virtual%20Com%20port%20driver%20V1.4.0.msi).

-You can now proceed with the Arduino core installation, to do so
+You can now proceed with the Arduino core installation :
   - download the [core repository](https://github.com/BSFrance/BSFrance-stm32/archive/master.zip) and unzip it to Documents / Arduino / hardware folder (you might also want to rename it BSFrance-stm32).

 Note : Documents / Arduino is the default location used by Arduino IDE, if you use another location the principle is the same.
 If there is no Hardware folder in Documents / Arduino create it and move the BSFrance-stm32 repository inside.